CruelMoney/mod-api-docs/source/index.html.md

 # Actions

 You can create custom actions to take on content or users.
 The actions will show up in the moderation queue, and can be used by moderators.
 The actions does not enforce anything on our end other than showing the action in the moderation queue.
-It is up to you to implement the actions on your end using [webhooks](#webhooks) or using one of our [platform plugins](#integrations).
+It is up to you to implement the actions on your end using [webhooks](#webhooks) or use one of our [platform plugins](#integrations).
 However, you can create custom queues that show only content that has been flagged with a specific action.
 This way you can move content between queues using actions. <br>

 We recommend using actions for things like removing content from your platform, or banning users. <br>